-Our carers also provide placements for children who are at risk of sexual exploitation, trafficking, and /or display harmful sexualised behaviours.
-These carers provide with additional support and training.
+Our carers also provide placements for children who are at risk of child sexual exploitation, trafficking, and /or display harmful sexualised behaviours, sexual abuse recovery and emotional health and wellbeing.
+These carers are provided with additional support and training.

 Unaccompanied Children